 sitting higher than those in front) along with great views out through large

-side windows; neither will they go of decent foot- and leg-room.
+side windows; neither will they go short of decent foot- and leg-room.

 Pampered by three-stage seat heating, back-seat passengers also benefit from